Army of Anyone: Hiatus and future (2007–present)

 In May 2020, Patrick stated that a new song entitled "Summer Child", could possibly be released in the near future.
 Written by Patrick during recording sessions for a new Filter album, the song is currently awaiting additional recording and contributions from the Deleo brothers and Luzier.
+This song was later released on the Filter album The Algorithm in 2023, but without any production from the other Army of Anyone members.